Key Points

 It was a day of unprecedented pomp for a foreign leader on Wednesday.

-Trump and his wife Melania were treated to the full array of British pageantry.
-Then, the president sang the praises of his nation's close ally.
+Trump and his wife, Melania, were treated to the full array of British pageantry.
+Then, Trump praised his nation's close ally.

 "The bond of kinship and identity between America and the United Kingdom is priceless and eternal.
-It's irreplaceable and unbreakable," Trump said in a speech during a lavish banquet at Windsor Castle, family home to British monarchs for almost 1,000 years.
+It's irreplaceable and unbreakable," Trump said in a speech during a lavish banquet at Windsor Castle, family home to British monarchs for almost 1,000 years," Trump said.

-"Seen from American eyes, the word special does not begin to do it justice," Trump said of the relationship between the two countries.
+"Seen from American eyes, the word special does not begin to do it justice," he said of the relationship between the two countries.

-He proffered a state visit to win favour with Trump, the well-known anglophile and overt royal fan, shortly after the US president returned to office in January.
+Starmer proffered a state visit to win favour with Trump, the well-known Anglophile and overt royal fan, shortly after the US president returned to office in January.

 Britain rolled out the royal red carpet, giving Trump the largest military ceremonial welcome for a state visit in living memory.